chiedo/rails-starter/README.md

 >* If you have an issue with mysql not connecting, you may need to restart mysql by running 'sudo service mysql restart'
 >* Be sure to delete the .git folder after cloning this repo if you intend to use it for a completely unrelated project.

+###Notes for elastic beanstalk users:
+>* You should do all of your elastic beanstalk interaction via the vagrant VM.
+You should only need to run 'eb init' if you are the first person who hooks up the repository to Elastic Beanstalk.
+After you do this, make sure .elasticbeanstalk/ and .ebextensions/ ARE NOT in .gitignore.
+>* Everyone who intends to push changes to Elastic Beanstalk will need to set up their AWS credential file at '/home/vagrant/.elasticbeanstalk/aws_credential_file'.